-In the following video, Jim Stengel explain the relationship between purpose and business and shows how this connection affects the growth of the company.
+In the following video, Jim Stengel explains the relationship between purpose and business and shows how this connection affects the growth of the company.

-Defining your buying persona helps you understand your customers which is not only crucial to find a cool startup name, but also needed at the moment of carrying out a content marketing strategy, an email newsletter and a social media campaign.
+Defining your buying persona helps you understand your customers, which is not only crucial to finding a cool startup name, but also needed when carrying out a content marketing strategy, an email newsletter campaign or a social media campaign.
 To do this, try writing down on a sheet the following characteristics of your ideal customer:

 An example of this could be:

 There is no need to complete all of the above characteristics, but this template will guide you through this tedious part of the naming course.
-Furthermore, the example template can be found here.
-If you want to be a PRO in this you can even define a negative persona, which are the people you don’t want to target.
+For future reference, the example template can be found here.
+If you want to be a PRO at this you can even define a negative persona, which are the people you don’t want to target.

-Try to find someone who has a similar biography and characteristics than the buyer persona and arrange a little meeting.
+Try to find someone who has a similar biography and characteristics to the buyer persona and arrange a meeting.
 You may pay for their time or at least you should buy them a coffee.
-Another option can be a gift card for Amazon or Visa.
+Another option can be a gift card from Amazon or Visa.

 Finding interviewees sounds more challenging than it is.

-One used way to find them is researching in your customer data base.
-It is important at the moment of contacting them to make them clear it is not a sales meeting!
+One way to find them is by researching in your customer database.
+It is important at the moment of contacting them to make clear it is not a sales meeting!
 If not, the results will be completely different from what is hoped.

-To start with, a good number of interview per persona can be 3 to 5.
-Once you are gathered, and after the typical appreciation words, start asking the buyer persona questions related with the key points of the above template, such as:
+To start with, a good number of interviews per buyer persona is be 3 to 5.
+Once the meeting begins, and after the typical appreciation words, start asking the buyer persona questions related to the key points of the above template, such as:

 For an even more successful interview, a vital tip to take into account is to ask Why?
 Why do you think this?
 Why are this your goals?
 Why did you choose that career path?

-In a paper (or Word Document) start brainstorming a few keywords that can be associated with your startup.
+On a paper (or Word Document) start brainstorming a few keywords that can be associated with your startup.
 Then, start playing with them.
 Make variations, transform them and unify two of them.
 It is recommended to stick to 2 syllables, as short startup names are more easily remembered.
-We only need to see some of the worldwide biggest company names to understand this:
+We only need to see some of the biggest company names worldwide to understand this: